TeamMood/teammood.github.com/_posts/2024-01-12-best-5-employee-survey-tools-out-of-23-tools.markdown

 - [Lattice](https://lattice.com/)
 - [Empuls](https://www.empuls.io/)

+## But beware of the survey fatigue

+While employee survey tools have become more prevalent, their tendency toward feature overload can hinder their effectiveness by overwhelming employees and managers, ultimately leading to slower decision-making and reduced employee engagement.

+We explain in details why [in this article](/survey-fatigue).

 ## Top 5 employee survey tools

 After disqualifying all these products, we ended up with these 5 tools: